 The Capitol Trail bypass was finished in 1941.
 It was renamed by the Delaware General Assembly that year to honor Robert Kirkwood (1756-91), a native of Newark and officer in the American Revolution.
 The Kirkwood Highway name referenced only the new alignment for Capitol Trail.
 The 5.84 mile bypass portion ran from Pike Creek Road to the east end of New Road in Elsmere, where Route 2 transitioned to South Union Street in Wilmington.
 The remainder of Route 2 west from Pike Creek Road retained the name Capitol Trail.1 The highway was widened to the city of Newark by 1949.
 Kirkwood Highway is used synonymously with Capitol Trail in the Newark vicinity by locals and in street addressing today.

 Almost all of the Kirkwood Highway frontage is developed with strip malls, retail shopping centers, residential subdivisions and apartment complexes.
-Polly Drummond Hill Road, Upper Pike Creek Road, Milltown Road, Delaware 7 (Limestone Road), and Duncan Road provide north-south routes from the arterial into the Pike Creek Valley suburbs.
+Polly Drummond Hill Road, Upper Pike Creek Road, Milltown Road, SR 7 (Limestone Road), and Duncan Road provide north-south routes from the arterial into the Pike Creek Valley suburbs.

 Western reaches of Kirkwood Highway undulate over a series of hills associated with the edge of the Appalachian Piedmont.
 A short stretch along White Clay Creek State Park reveals the former natural beauty of the area as SR 2 trudges east as a busy commuter route to Meadowbrook.